DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 Typically, you will get 120 days of classroom experience in a minimum of two schools.
 Through your placements, you’ll have the opportunity to teach, plan, observe and research.

 You’ll get classroom experience whether you do school-led or university-led training.
 School-led training programmes like School Direct usually include more time in school than university-led training.

+Where you complete your classroom placements will depend on whether you've chosen a primary or secondary teacher training course.
+[Learn about deciding who to teach](/train-to-be-a-teacher/who-do-you-want-to-teach).

 Some courses may offer placements in specific kinds of schools, like special schools.
 You can talk to your course provider about the opportunities available.